Sakkov/Sakkov/README.md

 - 👋 Hi, I’m @Sakkov
 - 🎓 I study Digital Systems and Design as my major in Aalto University
+   - My minors are Data Science and Quantum Technology
 - 👀 I’m interested in Math, Programming and Physics
 - 🌱 I’m currently learning web development and algorithms
 - 📫 How to reach me